Villelligiulia/The_Library/README.md

 Select a category filter (e.g., "Mystery") and verify that only books of the selected category are displayed.

 - Sorting:
-Test sorting options (e.g., by title, price).
+Test sorting options (e.g., by title, category or author ).
 Check if the books are arranged correctly according to the selected sorting option.

 - Pagination: